I am a Silver level eBay Powerseller, top-rated and long time eBay Trading Assistant.

 Last but not least is the app called TaxJar.
 I sell on eBay from my office in Marin County, CA and collect sales tax from California eBay buyers.
 TaxJar knows what county the buyers are located and has a cool feature: what you have collected and what you should have collected built into its program.
 As I compare my numbers to TaxJar’s, again they are more accurate than I and when its time to pay (yearly for me), I follow some simple steps and payment can be made to the State Board of Equalization: one, two, three.
 It used to take me a couple of hours, now it takes a matter of 10-15 minutes in total.
 The dashboard gives the user a quick overview at a glance to be on track anytime you login!

-As a sole business owner with only part-time help, my time is valuable to me.
+As a sole business owner (A to Z Pirate Booty on eBay) with only part-time help, my time is valuable to me.
 I am thankful to have some simple to use, very proficient, life saving business tools in my bag of tricks.
 If you haven’t tried them, you should today!

 Next month I will report on my other new favorite program, Seller Vantage!
 Perfect for online consignor sellers.